-The CFF application form includes a section on the Freedom of Information, Data Protection and Equality with links to the statements on ANDBC website.
+The Christmas application form includes a section on the Freedom of Information, Data Protection and Equality with links to the statements on ANDBC website.
 Applicants have to tick to confirm they have read these statements

-Completion of a Section 75 monitoring form is part of the evaluation process for successful applicants of the Community Festival Fund.
+Completion of a Section 75 monitoring form is part of the evaluation process for successful applicants after their festival has completed.